 If you want to work for an authorised body,

-- you must disclose your strike-off/suspension to your prospective employer, and
+- you must disclose your strike-off, and

 - your prospective employer must first obtain our permission to employ you.